Skip to main content

 commercial motor vehicle, a person must be at least 21 years old.
 A person must also be able to read and speak

-English sufficiently to converse with the general public, understand road
+English sufficiently to converse with the general public and understand road

 signs, and make entries in reports and records.